smartlook/smartlook.github.io/_docs/sdk/android.md

 In case you are using TextureView, you can try different init method: `Smartlook.init(YOUR_API_KEY, true)` It has some experimental features as **TextureView/Maps/MapBox** recording etc.

+In case you need to init SDK after i.e. fetching your API key or in the middle of the activity lifecycle, feel free to use `Smartlook.initIrregular(YOUR_API_KEY, currentActivity)` version of init method, same logic for experimental flag applies.

+Apart from above mentioned methods you can also use extended versions to **set custom FPS for recording**, i.e. `Smartlook.init(YOUR_API_KEY, FPS)`

 Currently we support API 18+ for recording.
-In future we would like to extend recording functionality to any API.

 ### Mark sensitive views